Defamation meaning in the Law of Tort India

 The husband and wife are legally considered to be like a man, so the husband’s statement to his wife is derogatory or, on the contrary, will not be defamed, but it would be defamation if the defamatory declaration were published or written down.

-In addition, communication between a husband and a wife is not publication.
+In addition, communication between a husband and a wife is not publicized.
 Example: A reports to his wife B that X is a dishonest person and nobody else knows.
 Then X could not sue a libel he did not publish for defamation.
 The wife can also make her husband a defamatory/derogatory statement safely.
 However, if the defendant makes a statement to the wife or the plaintiff’s husband that he makes the other spouse’s defamatory statement, he shall publish it and be liable.

 Read more: –

-The doctrine of Volenti non-fit Injuria cases
+Doctrine of Volenti non-fit Injuria case and exception

-Define Torts and its essential elements law of torts
+Define Torts and its essential elements Law of Torts in India

 Share this Article: